Sebastiannilsen/stock-app-backend/README.md

 # stock-app-backend

-## Introcution
+## Introduction
 This is the backend for StockApp, created by students at NTNU in the course IDATA2503 - Mobile Applications.
-The backend consist of a REST api buildt in springboot connected to a SQL database.
-The main purpose of the application is to simulate stock prices at the Oslo stock exchange, and provide this info througt
+The backend consists of a REST API built in Spring Boot connected to a SQL database.
+The main purpose of the application is to simulate stock prices at the Oslo stock exchange and provide this information through API endpoints.
-API endpoints.

 ## Functionality
-Loging.
+- Logging.
-Creating lists of stocks for monitoring.
+- Creating lists of stocks for monitoring.
-Purchasing stocks.
+- Purchasing stocks.
-Reading the current stock prices.
+- Reading the current stock prices.
+- Portfolio history tracking.
+- Stock price history tracking.
+- Stock purchase tracking.
+- User management and authentication.

-note that the stock purchases and prices are only simulated and not real data.
+**Note** that the stock purchases and prices are only simulated, and portfolio, stock price history, stock purchase details, and user authentication are available through additional endpoints.

 ## Endpoints
-The REST api supports the following endpoints
+The REST API supports the following endpoints:

 1. **("/api/list")**
-  - GET : gets the lists
+   - GET: Gets the lists.
-  - POST : Creates a list
+   - POST: Creates a list.
-  - GET ("/{id}") :  gets a specific list by the id
+   - GET("/{id}"): Gets a specific list by ID.
-  - GET ("/listsbyuid/{uid}") : gets all list for a specified user by userId
+   - GET("/listsbyuid/{uid}"): Gets all lists for a specified user by userID.
-  - DELETE ("/{id}") : deletes a list by listId
+   - DELETE("/{id}"): Deletes a list by listID.
-  - POST ("/addStock/{lid}") : adds a stock to a specified list by listId
+   - POST("/addStock/{lid}"): Adds a stock to a specified list by listID.

 2. **("/api/portfolio")**
+   - GET: Returns all portfolios.
+   - GET("/{id}"): Returns a portfolio based on the portfolio ID.
+   - GET("/stocks/{uid}"): Returns a list of unique stocks from the portfolio.
+   - POST: Creates a new portfolio.
+   - PUT("/{id}"): Updates a portfolio.
+   - DELETE("/{id}"): Deletes a portfolio.

+3. **("/api/portfoliohistory")**
+   - GET("/portfolios/{pid}"): Returns portfolio history by portfolio ID.

+4. **("/api/stocks")**
+   - GET: Returns all stocks.
+   - GET("/{id}"): Returns a stock based on the stock ID.
+   - PUT("/{id}"): Updates a stock.
+   - GET("/lists/{lid}/stocks"): Returns all stocks for a specified list by listID.

+5. **("/api/stockhistory")**
+   - GET("/stocks/{id}"): Returns stock price history by stock ID.

+6. **("/api/stockpurchase")**
+   - GET: Returns all stock purchases.
+   - GET("/{id}"): Returns a stock purchase based on the stock purchase ID.
+   - POST: Creates a new stock purchase.
+   - PUT("/{id}"): Updates a stock purchase.
+   - DELETE("/{id}"): Deletes a stock purchase.
+   - GET("/{id}/stockpurchase"): Returns a stock purchase by stock ID.

+7. **("/api/user")**
+   - GET: Returns all users.
+   - GET("/{id}"): Returns a user based on the user ID.
+   - GET("/{email}"): Returns a user based on the user email.
+   - POST: Creates a new user.
+   - PUT("/{id}"): Updates a user.
-  -
+   - DELETE("/{id}"): Deletes a user.
+   - POST("/authenticate"): Authenticates a user and returns a JWT token.
+   - GET("/sessionuser"): Returns the current session user.